 Most receiver hitches are designed to be vehicle-specific, making selection fairly easy.
-One of the best ways to find the right fit for your vehicle is to use CURT's Quick Hitch Lookup tool, located at the top of every page at curtmfg.com.
+One of the best ways to find the right fit for your vehicle is to use the CURT Select Your Vehicle tool on our trailer hitches page.
 Simply enter the year, make, model and style of your vehicle, and the search results will show all receiver hitches that are compatible, including front mount and rear mount options.
 It will also show custom wiring harnesses that are able to fit your specific vehicle.

 Matching Maximum Weight Carrying Capacity

 Weight carrying capacity is one of the biggest factors in determining which trailer hitch to choose.
 If you are towing with a minivan or sedan, your choices will probably be within the class 1, class 2 or possibly class 3 range.
 On the other hand, if you have a full-size pickup truck or SUV, you will probably be able to choose from classes 3, 4 or 5.

 To help you get an idea of what hitches fit with which tow vehicles, the table below shows the possible relationships between the two.
 Remember that these are representations only and do not reflect any actual vehicles.
 Also, not all vehicles within a particular category will be compatible with each hitch class listed.

 After you have selected a receiver hitch, you will also need to select a ball mount.
 The right ball mount should have a shank size that matches the receiver tube opening of your hitch, a weight rating that meets or exceeds your gross trailer weight and a rise or drop to help level your trailer.